theffc/TG/NKE Coding Style.md

 information.
 Descendants are always substantially shorter than the parent and are placed substantially to the right.
 The same applies to function headers with a long argument list.
-However, never break user-visible strings such as printk messages, because that breaks the ability to grep for them.
+However, never break user-visible strings such as print messages, because that breaks the ability to *grep* for them.

 ##Placing Braces and Spaces